frilo-eth/product-designer-challenge/README.md

   - Background: Dark theme (`#0A0E1A`)

 - **User Experience**:
-  - Responsive design (mobile, tablet, desktop)
   - Loading states for async operations
   - Error handling with user-friendly messages
   - Smooth animations and transitions
   - Intuitive navigation
+  - Responsive design (optional - desktop-first is fine)

 - **Data Visualization**:
   - Use Recharts for charts